chiteri/chiteri.github.io_old/_posts/2015-02-13-muons-flight-path.md

 “Science Hack Day empowers people from a variety of different backgrounds to explore, participate in, and build new ways of interacting with and contributing to science.”

-In an interview with [Martin A. Chiteri][3], a Software Developer by profession and an organizer at the event, as well as [Dr. Matthew Bellis][4] of Siena College, I managed to get some insight as to what SHD entails.
+In an interview with [Martin A. Chiteri][3], a Software Developer by profession and [an organizer at the event][4], as well as [Dr. Matthew Bellis][5] of Siena College, I managed to get some insight as to what SHD entails.

 *What were some of the ideas of the Nairobi SHD 2012?*

->*Martin:* According to me the major ideas of discussion as was reflected on by the founder of SHD San Francisco, Ariel Waldman and [Matt Biddulph][5] (BBC Uk, Dopplr, Nokia, Hackdiary.com – London) is that there is a lot of data out there from scientific experiments that need to be processed and better made sense of by the rest of us lay people.
+>*Martin:* According to me the major ideas of discussion as was reflected on by the founder of SHD San Francisco, Ariel Waldman and [Matt Biddulph][6] (BBC Uk, Dopplr, Nokia, Hackdiary.com – London) is that there is a lot of data out there from scientific experiments that need to be processed and better made sense of by the rest of us lay people.

 >The other thing that came up is that there are many opportunities to gain from some of the challenges faced by scientists, like the automation of processes performed in research, experiments in science, etc. An example was the energy use optimization problems on programmable logic controllers present in power generators manufactured by Siemens’ industry.